W.I.T.C.H.: Soundtrack

 A soundtrack album for the series was released in 2007: Music From and Inspired By W.I.T.C.H.
 Among other tracks inspired by the series, it includes full-length renditions of the first international TV series theme as well as the US version.

-The song "The Power of Five" by Jillian Escobosa was used for promotional material and official websites prior to the TV series' launch.
+The song "The Power of Five" by Jillian Escobosa was used for promotional material, and official websites, prior to the TV series' launch.
 An official music video, featuring 3D models of the main characters and airing on MTV in Italy in 2007, was created by Marco Pavone for "W.I.T.C.H.
-Is In the House".
+Is In the House."

+Possible live-action adaptation

+In 2025, writer for the original animated series Trey Callaway revealed that the creators of W.I.T.C.H. have had meetings with Disney about potentially adapting their series into a live-action show for Disney+.